Diocese of Little Rock: Reports of sex abuse

 Most of the men on the list were deceased at the time of its release.
-Most of the priests began serving in the diocese before the 1980s.
 Donald Althoff, ordained in 1982 and removed from ministry in 1995, was the only priest ordained after the 1980s.
 The earliest priest on the list who committed abuse in the diocese was Edward Mooney, who was laicized in 1974.

 In July 2019, the diocese paid $790,000 to five victims of John McDaniel.
-McDaniel committed the alleged abuse while serving as an associate pastor at Our Lady of the Holy Souls Church in Little Rock.
+The abuse allegedly occurred while he was an associate pastor at Our Lady of the Holy Souls Church in Little Rock.
 He died in 1974.

 In August 2019, another alleged victim filed a lawsuit against the diocese and St. Joseph's Catholic Church in Tontitown.
 The plaintiff accused Joseph Correnti of sexual abuse between 1995 and 2002.
 Correnti killed himself in 2002.